-Find out more about the Cal Grant, Federal PELL Grant, AmeriCorps Grant, Foster Youth Options, and more.
+Find out more about the Cal Grant, Federal PELL Grant, AmeriCorps Grant, Foster Youth Options and more.

-The California Student Aid Commission (CSAC) is the state agency responsible for determining student eligibility and the type of Cal Grant the student will receive.
+The California Student Aid Commission (CSAC) is the state agency in charge of the grant.
+It determines student eligibility and the type of Cal Grant the student will receive.

-There are TWO Cal Grant application opportunities each year:
+There are two Cal Grant application opportunities each year:

 - March 2nd Application Deadline